coret/replay-csv-import/README.md

 **Note**: this is only logical for update/revise imports and data with (persistent) identifiers.

 ```
-bash replay-csv-import.sh -csv [filename of csv/tsv file from which the data is updated] -job [job id to replicatie]
+bash replay-csv-import.sh -csv [filename of file from which the data is updated] -job [job id to replicate]
 ```

 **Beware**: this script uses the Omeka S `perform-job.php` (=the good), after directly inserting a (cloned) record into the `jobs` table in the Omeka database (=the bad).
 Use with caution!